molab-itp/p5mirror/README.md

 # where p5name is your p5js.editor user name
 # clone it next to p5mirror

-# for p5mirror-p5name, add to .gitignore
+# in your preo p5mirror-p5name, add these file to .gitignore
-.DS_Store
+- .DS_Store
-downloads/zips
+- downloads/zips

 # your folder structure should look like this